severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-1.md

 >
 > Grouping of all the stuff in a single room in order to facilitate a preliminary analysis.
 >
-> Handling activity carried out with the utmost caution, with the aid of suitable tools such as fabric gloves or masks, in order to avoid the deterioration of items.
+> Handling activity carried out with the utmost caution, with the aid of suitable tools, in order to avoid the deterioration of items.

 ### 3. Survey and Analysis